nf-core/eager/docs/usage.md

 #### `--gatk_dbsnp`

-(Optional) Specify VCF file for output VCF SNP annotation e.g. if you want annotate your VCF file with 'rs' SNP IDs.
+(Optional) Specify VCF file for output VCF SNP annotation e.g. if you want to annotate your VCF file with 'rs' SNP IDs.
 Check GATK documentation for more information.
 Gzip not accepted.

 #### `--gatk_hc_out_mode`

-If selected the GATK genotyper HaplotypeCaller, what type of VCF to create, i.e. produce calls for every site or just confidence sites.
+If the GATK genotyper HaplotypeCaller is selected, what type of VCF to create, i.e. produce calls for every site or just confidence sites.
 Options:
 `'EMIT_VARIANTS_ONLY'`, `'EMIT_ALL_CONFIDENT_SITES'`, `'EMIT_ALL_ACTIVE_SITES'`.
 Default: `'EMIT_VARIANTS_ONLY'`